The WUN Global Challenge Group on Responding to Climate Change addresses the catalysts, causes and consequences of climate change.

-Collaborative, multi-disciplinary and international research programs are a crucial component of our response to these emerging problems, and experts from across the globe need to work together to explore sustainable approaches to how we can best adapt to a changing climate.
+Collaborative, multi-disciplinary and international research programs are a crucial component of our response to climate change, and experts from across the globe need to work together to explore sustainable approaches to how we can best adapt to and mitigate against a changing climate.

 - The drivers and pressures of climate change

 - The states of and impacts on systems affected by climate change